pieman72/vim-vigor/README.md

 To begin reloading the current buffer, type `:VimVigor`

+To stop reloading the current buffer, use CTRL+c

 ### Customization

 Vigor allows the following options to be configured in your `~/.vimrc` file: